2020 UCCE Master Gardener of El Dorado County Training

 The University of California Cooperative Extension (UCCE) invites adults interested in helping others learn about gardening and landscaping to apply to train as a Master Gardener volunteer.
 UCCE Master Gardener volunteers learn University-based scientific information and then share that knowledge with the gardening community.
 Master Gardener volunteers are people of all ages and from all walks of life with a common desire to help others learn about gardening and landscaping.

 - Any resident of El Dorado or Amador County.
 First priority is for El Dorado County residents.

 - Residents of Amador County will train in El Dorado County but will be Amador County Master Gardeners.

 - Applicants need internet access; most communication will be through email and websites.

 How to Apply

-- Sign up on our MG Training interest list at http://ucanr.edu/be_mg or RSVP to an orientation meeting below.
+- Sign up on our MG Training interest list at http://ucanr.edu/be_mg or RSVP to an orientation meeting below when scheduled.

 - Attend one of our orientation meetings to learn about the Master Gardener Program, our community involvement, and your participation requirements.
-These meetings are Thursday, October 19 at 4:00 pm or Monday, October 30 at 10:00 am, both at 311 Fair Lane in Placerville.
-RSVP online or to 530-621-5528.
-(Missed the orientation?
-Call 530-621-5528 to see if there will be an additional meeting if there are available spots.)
+These meetings are TBD in Fall of 2019.

 - Application process is closed.